Rictor: Origins: X-Factor and New Mutants (1980s)

 In his introductory story in X-Factor #17, Rictor is a captive of the anti-mutant organization called the Right, who connect him to a machine that amplifies his already uncontrollable power of earthquake generation to wreak havoc in San Francisco.
 Rictor is freed by X-Factor and accepted by them as a trainee member.
 During the chaos, he is assisted by Boom Boom, who talks him out of a severe emotional crisis.
-He becomes very emotionally attached to her as a result, later describing her as "like a sister".
+He becomes emotionally attached to her as a result, later describing her as "like a sister".
 He is recaptured by the Right shortly afterwards, but is again freed by X-Factor.

 Rictor and his friends take up residence on X-Factor's base, the sentient craft named 'Ship'.
 When X-Factor wards Artie Maddicks and Leech are kidnapped by N'astirh's demons, Rictor joins his fellow X-Factor trainees in a mission to rescue them.
 During the mission, they adopt the name X-Terminators.
 Following two successful team-ups with the New Mutants, Rictor and Boom Boom both join the group.

 Rictor develops romantic feelings for Wolfsbane while on the team.
 Rictor and friends travel to Asgard and battle Hela, where he assumes a protective role over her, even helping her pass by Garm.
 Rictor is chagrined when Cable, who he mistakes for the man who killed his father, steps in as mentor of the New Mutants.
 He initially rebels against Cable's authority, but acquires some respect for him when he spies him practicing in the Danger Room by himself.
 Alongside the New Mutants, he assists Cable in fighting Stryfe and the Mutant Liberation Front.

 Rictor is captured alongside Storm, Boom Boom, Wolfsbane, and Warlock by forces of the island nation Genosha.
 Only he and Boom Boom escape.
 They spend nearly a full day as fugitives on the streets of Genosha's capital until being reunited with the X-Men, X-Factor, and New Mutants.
 During the adventure, Rictor shares a heartfelt kiss with Wolfsbane and is later heartbroken when she chooses to stay behind.

 Rictor leaves the New Mutants with the intent to bring Wolfsbane back from Genosha.
 Rictor is by then convinced that Cable—from whom Stryfe had been cloned—is the man who killed his father, and he agrees to join the Canadian government's Weapon P.R.I.M.E. team.
 The team's sole purpose is the apprehension of Cable, but thanks to both Cable and the New Mutants now known as X-Force, this is averted.